tenox7/wrp/README.md

 Or from [Web UI](https://console.cloud.google.com/run).
 Use `gcr.io/tenox7/wrp` as container image URL.

-Note that Cloud Run forces redirect to https.
+Note that Cloud Run forces https.
 Your browser support of encryption protocols and certification authorities will vary.

 ## Flags